Mazur's main conjecture at Eisenstein primes: Selmer groups

-is clear, reflecting the fact that the trivial character is both cyclotomic and anticyclotomic.
-The next important result (which we shall only need for $S'=\emptyset$) is a parallel equality for characteristic power series.
+is clear, reflecting in particular the fact that the trivial character is both cyclotomic and anticyclotomic.
+The next result (which we shall only need for $S'=\emptyset$) is a parallel equality for characteristic power series.

-\begin{prop} Suppose $E(K)[p]=0$ and $\alpha:\Gamma_K^-\rightarrow R^\times$ is such that the conditions in Lemma\,\ref{lem:coinv} hold.
+\begin{prop} Suppose $E(K)[p]=0$ and $\alpha:\Gamma_K^-\rightarrow R^\times$ is such that the conditions in Lemma~\ref{lem:coinv} hold.
 Then the Selmer groups $\mathfrak{X}_{\rm Gr}^{S'}(E(\alpha)/K_\infty^+)$ and $\mathfrak{X}^{S'}_{\rm Gr}(E(\alpha)/K_\infty^-)$ are torsion over $\Lambda_K^+$ and $\Lambda_K^-$, respectively, where $S'\subset\Sigma$ is any subset consisting of primes away from $p$.
 Furthermore, we have the equality up to a $p$-adic unit:

 where $\Fcal_{\rm Gr}^{S'}(E(\alpha)/K_\infty^\pm)\in\Lambda^\pm_{K,R}$ is any characteristic power series for $\X_{\rm Gr}^{S'}(E(\alpha)/K_\infty^\pm)$. \end{prop}

 \begin{proof} By Poitou--Tate duality, the cokernel of the global-to-local map in the defining exact sequence